pism/pism/examples/std-greenland/README.md

 ## "Standard" Greenland spinup examples

 This directory contains scripts for standard Greenland ice dynamics simulations.
 The first section of the PISM _User's Manual_ documents these examples.
-There is one major run script `spinup.sh` but it takes options to determine major (and minor) spinup choices.

-These runs are motivated primarily by the "constant-climate" and "paleo-climate" runs which are evaluated in
+These runs are motivated by (but not identical to) the "constant-climate" and "paleo-climate" initial states which are evaluated in

   * A. Aschwanden, G. Adalgeirsdottir, and C. Khroulev (2013). _Hindcasting to_
     _measure ice sheet model sensitivity to initial states._ The Cryosphere 7, doi:10.5194/tc-7-1083-2013, 1083--1093.

-However, the runs here use 5km SeaRISE data including present-day bedrock topography, ice thickness, and basal heat flux; see references at bottom.
+The runs here use 5km SeaRISE data including present-day bedrock topography, ice thickness, and basal heat flux; see references at bottom.
 Also, in contrast to the above _Hindcasting_ paper, runs here use publicly-available RACMO atmospheric/ocean circulation model outputs, including modeled present-day